-The LSE Welcome Square - located outside the Centre Building (CBG) - is the place to visit to find out about the different opportunities and types of support you can benefit from while at LSE.
-It's also a great place to meet students from other departments and programmes of study.
+The LSE Welcome Square and marquee - located outside the Centre Building (CBG) - is the place to visit to experience exciting daily activities, and to meet new students from across other departments.

 Student Services Centre (SSC)

 If you are unable to find your answer, you can contact the Student Services Centre (SSC).
 Visit Ise.ac.uk/SSC for opening hours, talk to us on the SSC Live Chat, or fill out an enquiry form.
 Please bear in mind that some queries will take longer than others to answer and we may not be able to give you a response immediately on SSC Live Chat.
 We aim to respond to enquiries in three to five working days.